ubc-web-services/ubc_saml_auth/README.md

 /**
  * This module adds "protect by path" functionality to simplesamlphp_auth
  *
- * For now, you need to hardcode your whitelisted paths
- * TODO: Create an admin UI for adding your whietlisted paths *
  * Note: This module currently works only on nodes.
  * For Views, you can use Views access control to set the
  * 'access cwl protected content'permission.